NuCivic/react-dash/README.md

 * **caption:** a description to be displayed
 * **options:** an array with options (e.g.: [{ value: 'one', label: 'One' }])

+### Multi Component

+The **Multi** component should not be used as-is or extended.
+Rather, it is a simple example of a component that takes user input via a listener funciton, and loads an arbitrary set of components, defined as a keyed array in the settings files.

 ### Card